-TABLE 2 Design of Buildings Indicators and Targets
+TABLE 2 Design of buildings indicators and targets

-т ARGET INDICATOR 2030 2035 2050 SOURCE(S) ADDITIONAL INFORMATION Energy intensity of building operations (kWh/ m2) 85-120 N/A 55-80 CAT 2023 Energy intensity covers all building operations: space and water heating, space cooling, lighting, cooking, and appliances.
-Carbon intensity of building operations (kgCO 2 /m2) 13-16 N/A 0-2 CAT 2023 The carbon intensity targets for building operations assume that the power sector targets for improvements in the emissions intensity of electricity generation are met.
-Retrofitting rate of buildings (%/ yr) 2.5-3.5 3.5 (2040) N/A CAT 2020a For the retrofitting rate of buildings indicator, CAT combined the current building stock and projected growth in floor area with different retrofitting and demolish and rebuild rates to determine which rates would be required to retrofit the full building stock by 2050 and ensure that the emissions intensity benchmarks are 1.5°C compatible.
+TA ADDITIONAL INDICATOR 2030 2035 2050 SOURCE(S) INFORMATION Energy intensity of building operations (kWh/m2) 85-120 Forthcoming 55-80 CAT 2023 Energy intensity covers all building operations: space and water heating, space cooling, lighting, cooking, and appliances.
+Carbon intensity of building operations (kgCO 2 /m2) 13-16 Forthcoming 0-2 CAT 2023 The carbon intensity targets for building operations assume that the power sector targets for improvements in the emissions intensity of electricity generation are met.
+Retrofitting rate of buildings (%/ yr) 2.5-3.5 2.5-3.5 3.5 (2040) CAT 2020a For the retrofitting rate of buildings indicator, CAT combined the current building stock and projected growth in floor area with different retrofitting and demolish and rebuild rates to determine which rates would be required to retrofit the full building stock by 2050 and ensure that the carbon intensity benchmarks are 1.5°C compatible.
 Higher retrofitting rates were required in countries where much of the building stock already exists.
 As with the other targets, the retrofitting rates were checked for consistency with other literature (CAT 2020a).
-Share of new buildings that are zero-carbon in operation (%) a 100 100 100 CAT 2020a The target date for achieving a 100% share of new buildings that are zero-carbon in operation is 2030, although an earlier target would reduce the need for retrofits in the future.
+Share of new buildings that are zero-carbon in operation (%)° 100 100 100 CAT 2020a The target date for achieving a 100% share of new buildings that are zero-carbon in operation is 2030, although an earlier target would reduce the need for retrofits in the future.
 Developed countries should already be constructing buildings that do not rely on fossil fuels for energy supply.
 The definition of zero-carbon buildings here includes those that will be truly zero-carbon only when the power sector is fully decarbonized (i.e., they rely either on on-site renewables or electricity but not on-site use of fossil fuels).

-$Notes: kWh/m^2 = kilowatt-hours \ of \ energy \ per \ square \ meter; \ kgCO_2/m^2 = kilograms \ of \ carbon \ dioxide \ per \ square \ meter; \ k/yr = percent \ per \ year;$ °C = degrees Celsius; N/A = not applicable.

-&lt;sup>a We added share of new buildings that are zero-carbon in operation as a new indicator to State of Climate Action 2023.
+Notes: kWh/m2 = kilowatt-hours of energy per square meter; $kgCO_2/m^2$ = kilograms of carbon dioxide per square meter; %/yr = percent per year; °C = degrees Celsius; N/A = not applicable. ^a We added share of new buildings that are zero-carbon in operation as a new indicator to State of Climate Action 2023.
 See Appendix A for more information.